When is the best time to climb Kilimanjaro?

 As the climb ascends between 2800m – 4000m, you can expect the lush forest to

 The moorland zone is really quite interesting and almost alien looking due to the fascinating plant life that can be found here.
 Giant groundsels, which are found only on Mount Kilimanjaro grow here, which makes it a very special part of the climb for plant enthusiasts from all over the world.
 In this zone, temperatures can be very hot during the day and dip below 0 once the sun sets.
-There is also
+If you were to climb Kilimanjaro between January to March and June and October you would avoid serious heat in this zone.

 Alpine desert zone